omarfoz/vdc/README.md

 </p>

 ## Introduction
-In this tutorial we will make our own Virtual Data Center Service and deploy inside it a linux server, using Bluvalt Cloud.
+In this tutorial we will make our own Virtual Data Center Service using Bluvalt Cloud.

 ### Virtual Data Center
 Virtual Data Center is a form of cloud computing that provides virtualized computing resources over the Internet